constellation-daq/Constellation/docs/manual/concepts/constellation.md

 It is possible to configure Constellation hosts to bind to specific network interfaces only, but the default configuration - chosen for user convenience - is to bind to all available network interfaces of the host.

+In general, users are required to satisfy their personal threat model by external means such as firewalls, physical isolation and virtualization on the edges of the subnet Constellation runs on.

 ## Components of a Constellation